 I'm sorry if this post sounds gargled and unprofessional.
 Like I said--not feeling so well.
 But I hope the message is clear--doctors need to recognize the kind of pain this disease causes and be more proactive about helping their patients manage it.
 No one should have to suffer like this.

 Note: In case this needs to be made clear--I did not, at any point this weekend, consider taking my life.
 What happened still scared me; I honestly lost my will to live for a short time.
 I take something like that very seriously and am ashamed I felt that way.
-But I would prefer that how I felt be shared than hidden.
+But I would prefer that how I felt be shared and acknowledged, rather than hidden.
 Because I am sure many of my readers have been in enough pain to lose sight of what's possible.
+Thank you very much for your support and empathy.
 Please do not worry over me.
-I took care of myself and am fine (relatively speaking) now.
+I took care of myself and am good (relatively speaking) now.